 How the Conventional Interlayer PVB was just not enough?

 The team of structural engineers and façade engineers wanted to restrict the deflection to be as low as possible for the given design wind pressure of 0.5 KPa.
 They wanted to restrict the deflections below 30 mm as per the codal requirements set by AS 1288 – 2006 for balustrades.
 The conventional interlayer was just not enough to mitigate the high deflections of 40 mm induced from the design wind pressure.
 Increasing the glass thickness from 12mm to 15mm was the other uneconomical alternative as 15mm glass is not manufactured in India, thus is heavily priced.
 The post breakage performance of the free standing glass panels with the conventional interlayer was also a big question mark as broken panels would have fallen like a heavy piece of cloth and become a potential danger to moving passengers in the vicinity.

-How SentryGlas® became the Choice?
+How SentryGlas® Became the Choice?

 DuPont identified the requirement of eliminating the clutter of metal fixtures which are often required to support glass partitions.
-DuPont’s SentryGlas® became the unanimous choice of the architects and engineers pertaining to its 100 times higher stiffness as compared to traditional PVB, which helped in reducing not only the lateral deflections by 28 % but also 31 % reduction in cost of glass by reducing the thickness from 15mm to 12 mm. (table 3)
+DuPont’s SentryGlas® became the unanimous choice of the architects and engineers pertaining to its 100 times higher stiffness as compared to traditional PVB, which helped in reducing not only the lateral deflections by 28 % but also 31 % reduction in the cost of glass by reducing the thickness from 15mm to 12 mm. (table 3)